 Pharos Ensemble is named after “φάρος”, from the Greek word “lighthouse” and specializes in the music of the Greek refugees of Anatolia.
-The ensemble consists of four highly acclaimed musicians and educators, all of whom are graduates of the prestigious Berklee College of Music.
+The ensemble consists of four highly acclaimed musicians and educators from Greece and Cyprus, all of whom are graduates of the prestigious Berklee College of Music.
 They have all studied their musical traditions in depth and they currently present them in the United States and around the world.

-The ensemble’s members have a long list of credentials that include performances with Cirque Du Soleil, Petroloukas Halkias, Glykeria, Danilo Perez, Dave Liebman, Anat Cohen, to name a few and appearances in prestigious venues such as: the Carnegie Hall, Lincoln Center, The Metropolitan Museum of Art, Megaron - Athens Concert Hall and WOMEX and the 2018 Annual Archon Weekend event in New York City, with special guest speaker Joe Biden.
+The ensemble’s members have a long list of credentials that include performances with, Petroloukas Halkias, Christos Zotos, Glykeria, Cirque Du Soleil, Danilo Perez, Dave Liebman, Anat Cohen, to name a few and appearances in prestigious venues such as: the Carnegie Hall, Lincoln Center, Princeton University, MIT, Harvard University, Cornell University, The Metropolitan Museum of Art, Museum of Fine Arts in Boston, Megaron - Athens Concert Hall and WOMEX and the 2018 Annual Archon Weekend event in New York City.

 Erini (a.k.a.
 Eirini Tornesaki), from Crete, Greece is a vocalist of jazz, Greek traditional music and contemporary styles, who blurs the lines between genres and explores intercultural dialogue through music.
 Erini is an alumni of the Master’s Program of the Berklee Global Jazz Institute, she toured with Cirque Du Soleil for 3 years and participated in their Emmy Award winning VR short film “Kurios inside the Box”.
 She has collaborated with Luciana Souza, Christos Zotos, Mario Frangoulis and has appeared at Carnegie Hall, NY, Panama Jazz Festival, Ronnie Scott's Jazz Club, amongst other prestigious venues, as a soloist and as a collaborative vocalist.